-Let me state my opinion right from the outset – if you only do one thing, it must be finding help and support from someone as you set up your VA business.
+Let me state my opinion right from the outset – if you only do one thing, it must be finding help and support from someone.
 Going it alone is stressful, expensive and ultimately takes far longer.

 How do I know?
 I did exactly that and wasted hours (and a fortune) on things that didn’t bring me any work at all.

 Which means, for me, getting some proper help is non-negotiable – I recommend it to everyone who asks.
 But how do you know who to choose to help you?
 And how do you know what you need and what you don’t.

 Here we’ll be looking at what matters and how My VA Business might (or might not) fit the bill for you personally.

 In my experience, you’ll probably have an awful lot of questions at this stage.